Talya88/Bioinformatics---Fine-Tuning-Transformers/README.md

 ## Conclusion

 This project underscores the versatility and power of transformer models in biological sequence analysis.
 By leveraging pre-trained models like ChemBERTa, ProtT5, and ProteinBERT, we achieved notable results in toxicity prediction, solubility prediction, patient outcome prediction, signal peptide classification, and protein family classification.

-The project is being conducted by Shirel Schreiber and Talya Herrmann.